In one of our most popular workshops, award-winning local photographer Rona Neri teaches Nature Photography!

 About the instructor:

-Rona Neri is the artist behind the lens at Rona’s Photography.
-A self-taught artist, Rona honed her craft and artistic voice through long hikes, breathtaking wildlife encounters, reading and experimentation.
-In 2016, as requests to purchase her work grew, she launched her website.
-Initially focused on Wisconsin wildlife and conservation, photo tours in Costa Rica and South Africa ignited her passion for wildlife around the globe.
-She is the photographer for Schumacher Farm Park in Waunakee, and is the lead photographer and script writer for a series of conservation education films about local birds for Pope Farm Conservancy in Middleton.
-In 2020, she won second place in the National Wildlife Foundation’s annual photography contest out of over 27,000 submissions for the harrowing image of a frog captured by a snake titled “The Final Appeal”.
-The image was published in NWF magazine’s December 2020 issue.
-In 2021 her piece “Ukiyo-e” was selected for the Wisconsin Regional Art Program’s state exhibit where it won the Chinese Fine Arts Association award.
-She is also a co-chair and artist vendor for the Waunakee Artisan Market (WAM) in October and is Vice President of Create Waunakee, Inc. You can see permanent displays of her work in the Waunakee Public Library and Schumacher Farm Park’s Center for Rural History.
+Initially focused on Wisconsin wildlife and conservation, photo tours in South Africa & Costa Rica ignited her passion for wildlife around the globe, and recent travels to Australia & the Arctic have added new chapters to an ever-growing visual story.
+She is a photographer for Schumacher Farm Park in Waunakee, and the lead photographer and script writer for a series of conservation education films about local birds for Pope Farm Conservancy in Middleton.
+In 2020 she won second place in the National Wildlife Federation's annual photography contest out of over 27,000 submissions for the image "The Final Appeal," published in NWF magazine's December 2020 issue.
+In 2021 her piece "Ukiyo-e" was selected for the Wisconsin Regional Art Program's state exhibit, where it won the Chinese Fine Arts Association award.
+Permanent displays of her work can be found at the Waunakee Public Library and Schumacher Farm Park's Center for Rural History.
 Her first solo exhibit debuted at Gallery 800 UBD in Madison in 2022.
-Learn more about her and her work here.

 We are passionate about making our events accessible to people of all needs and abilities.
 If you have any questions and/or need special accommodations, please do not hesitate to contact us!